trunk-io/trunk-action/readme.md

 ### Caching

-To use GitHub Actions caching for Trunk, create a new workflow (for example, `.github/worksflows/cache_trunk.yaml`) to run on any change the your Trunk configuration:
+To use GitHub Actions caching for Trunk, create a new workflow (for example, `.github/worksflows/cache_trunk.yaml`) to run on any change to your Trunk configuration:

 ```yaml
 on: